gomorpheus/morpheus-apidoc/source/includes/_network_subnets.md

 type.id      |  | [Subnet Types](#subnet-types) ID
 config      |  | Configuration object.
-Settings vary by type. visibility      | private | private or public tenantPermissions.accounts  | null | Array of tenant account ids that are allowed access resourcePermissions.all  | null | Pass true to allow access all groups resourcePermissions.sites  | null | Array of groups that are allowed access
+Settings vary by type. visibility      | private | private or public tenantPermissions.accounts  |  | Array of tenant account ids that are allowed access resourcePermissions.all  |  | Pass true to allow access all groups resourcePermissions.sites  |  | Array of groups that are allowed access

 This endpoint allows creating a Subnet.
 Only certain types of clouds support creating and deleting subnets.
 Configuration options vary for each [Subnet Type](#subnet-types).